-The Prologis Prologis Trade and Logistics Lab at Miami Springs Senior High School.
+The Prologis Prologis Trade and Logistics Lab achieved a major milestone on May 28 with the grand opening of the Prologis Trade and Logistics Lab at Miami Springs Senior High School.
 Built in collaboration with Miami-Dade County Public Schools (M-DCPS), the lab will play a critical role in building a pipeline of talented workers for careers in logistics, distribution and transportation.

 “The Prologis journey is uniquely tied to the global supply chain, and our customers repeatedly tell us that their biggest pain point is a shortage of skilled workers,” said Ed Nekritz, Prologis chief legal officer, general counsel and executive sponsor of CWI.
 “We also have a vested interest in ensuring that our local communities thrive and it is critically important for Prologis to play a leading role in providing workplace tools and training, internships and rewarding employment with our customers in the high demand logistics field.”